vtexdocs/help-center-content/docs/faq/en/what-should-i-do-when-there-are-problems-with-a-transaction.md

 ---
-title: What should I do when there are problems with a transaction?
+title: 'What should I do when there are problems with a transaction?'
 id: 3d183R70xqAYoyyqwaAmGa
 status: PUBLISHED
 createdAt: 2017-05-09T13:38:39.142Z